 - Don’t argue about religion

 - Trust your instincts, and don’t be afraid but be cautious.

 With proper planning and caution, you can enjoy the many attractions that Honduras has to offer.

 Which hostels to stay in?

 There are several options for accommodation in the area, including hotels, hostels, and guesthouses.
-Here are a few other popular choices including the one i stayed at:
+Here are a few other popular choices including the first one i stayed at:

 - Hostel Iguana Azul – This hostel has tons of positive reviews and has backpacker-friendly costs as the other 3.